FieldTracks/website/_posts/2021-03-25-R2R-Hackathon.md

 Thinks are about to start round 12 o'clock on both Saturday and Sunday.
 There's no end-time yet.

 *Due to being a relatively small team, the room might not be open all time*

+Please contact info@fieldtracks.org in case of further questions.